wilsonfreitas/python-fixedincome/README.md

 **python-fixedincome** is a small module focused on interest rate calculations.
-It promotes an easy to use approach to set and handle the *interest rate* and its several attributes:
+It promotes an easy to use approach to set and handle the *interest rate* and its attributes:

 * compounding factors
 * day count rules